nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

 Next, `WITH IDENTITY = 'S3 Access Key'` this string must be set to this value when using s3.

 And last, `SECRET = 'anthony:nocentino;` this is the username (Access Key ID) which is currently anthony, and the password (Secret Key ID) is nocentino.
 Notice that there’s a colon as a delimiter.
-This means neither the username nor the password can have a colon in their values.
-So watch out for that.
+This means neither the username nor the password can have a colon in their values, so watch out for that.

 - [ ] On the desktop of **Windows1**, in SSMS, open a **New Query window**.
 Connect to the SQL Instance on **WINDOWS1** and create a `CREDENTIAL` using this code.